 CJC-1295 With DAC (Drug Affinity Complex)

-The result is sustained GHRH receptor stimulation that researchers call a "GH bleed," meaning continuous GH elevation rather than discrete pulses.
+The DAC moiety contains a reactive maleimidoproprionic acid (MPA) group that covalently binds to serum albumin after injection.
+This extends the half-life from minutes to 6-8 days (Jette & LeBlanc, Bioconjug Chem, 2005).
+The result is sustained GHRH receptor stimulation creating a "GH bleed" of continuous GH elevation rather than discrete pulses.
 Standard protocol is 1-2 mg subcutaneously once or twice weekly.
 For a complete guide, see our CJC-1295 with DAC guide.

 CJC-1295 Without DAC (Mod GRF 1-29)

 The no-DAC version has a half-life of approximately 30 minutes, producing pulsatile GH release similar to tesamorelin and endogenous GHRH.
 It requires dosing 2-3 times daily and is typically paired with ipamorelin for synergistic GHRH-GHRP activation.
+This is the form most commonly used in clinical practice.
+For the DAC vs no-DAC comparison, see our DAC vs no-DAC guide.

 Clinical Evidence: Phase III vs Phase I

 The evidence gap between tesamorelin and CJC-1295 is the single most important factor in this comparison.
-The gap is wide.

 Tesamorelin: Phase III Randomized Controlled Trials